 Figure 2: Introduction of New Breed (NARI – SWARNA) by KVK through NICRA scheme at Vadavathur village, Namakkal

+(Major/Aappropriate technology adoption plates may be included)

 Back yard poultry

 Back yard poultry is a good source of income.
 It gives many benefits especially for the small and marginal farmers.
 It helps as a good source of manure and lay eggs.
 It gives additional income for the farming community.
-It could be seen from the table-24 that about 91.66 per cent of the farmers were aware about back yard poultry and 86.66 per cent of the farmers adopted this climate resilient farm technology.
+It could be seen from the table-1 that about 91.66 per cent of the farmers were aware about back yard poultry and 86.66 per cent of the farmers adopted this climate resilient farm technology.
 The reason may be due to this being a traditional practice adopted by most of the farmers in the study villages.